 Overview of Higher Education in Alabama

-NCES reported that the average tuition and fees price for 4-year public institutions was $10,138 for in-state students and $25,782 for out-of-state students.
+NCES reported that the average cost of tuition and fees for one year at a 4 year public institution is $10,617 for in-state students and $27,005 for out-of-state students.
 The out-of-state tuition cost is slightly lower than the national average.

 Editorial Listing ShortCode:

-Alabama is also a member of the Southern Regional Education Board (SREB), which allows residents to pursue out-of-state college degrees at in-state tuition rates, through agreements among the participating states.
+Alabama is also a member of the Southern Regional Education Board (SREB).
+This program allows qualifying residents to pursue out-of-state college degrees at in-state tuition rates, through agreements among the participating states.

 Employment Outlook for College Graduates in Alabama

-According to the Bureau of Labor Statistics, Alabama has 1,928,110 people employed.
+According to the Bureau of Labor Statistics, Alabama has a little over 2 million people employed.
 In general, job growth in Alabama may be slow over the coming years.

-For full-time employees who work approximately 2,080 hours per year, the median annual salary in Alabama is about $37,250.
+The median annual salary in Alabama is $38,480.
 It’s a bit higher in some metropolitan areas.
-For example, in the Birmingham-Hoover area, the median income is $38,400.
-Even still, salaries in Alabama are generally lower than the national average, which is $45,760.
+For example, in the Birmingham-Hoover area, the median income is $40,580.

 Careers & Salaries in Alabama